survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

-As we alter `NoteStore` through actions, this leads to a cascade that causes our `App` state update through `setState`.
+As we alter `NoteStore` through actions, this leads to a cascade that causes our `App` state to update through `setState`.
 This in turn will cause the component to `render`.
-That's Flux unidirectional flow in practice.
+That's Flux's unidirectional flow in practice.

 We actually have more code now than before, but that's okay. `App` is a little neater and it's going to be easier to develop as we'll soon see.
 Most importantly we have managed to implement the Flux architecture for our application.